 The Lady Jets program began in 2004 and Brandon Harrell was the first head coach for the NJCAA Division I Lady Jets.

 The Jets and the Lady Jets programs are both nationally recognized.
-The Lady Jets have made four appearances in the National Junior College Athletic Association national tournament.
+The Lady Jets have made five appearances in the National Junior College Athletic Association national tournament.
 Less than six years after the program began, Coach Harrell took the team to the NJCAA national playoffs in 2010.
 Coach James Frey took the team back to the national tournament in 2014 and again in 2015.
-They made another trip in 2017.
-The Lady Jets were ranked among the top 16 teams in 2014 and 2017 and advanced to the Elite Eight in 2015.
+They returned again in 2017 and 2018.
+The Lady Jets were ranked among the top 16 teams in 2014, 2017 and 2018 and advanced to the Elite Eight in 2015.

 James Frey is the current Athletic Director and head coach for the Lady Jets.
 Kezia Conyers is the assistant coach.